NBN Plans

 What is the NBN?

 The National Broadband Network (NBN) is a high-speed broadband network infrastructure initiative established in Australia.
-Its primary goal is to provide faster and more reliable internet access to homes and businesses across the country.
+Its primary goal is to provide faster and more reliable internet access to homes across the country.
 The NBN project was launched to replace the existing aging copper-based network with modern and advanced technologies to meet the increasing demand for high-speed internet services.

 Overall, the NBN represents a significant effort to modernise our internet infrastructure and provide improved connectivity to citizens all around the country.